guardianproject/info/content/blog/2025-01-21-a-look-back-at-2024-f-droids-progress-and-whats-coming-in-2025.md

 With 2024 now behind us, we wanted to take a moment to reflect on the growth and achievements we accomplished as a community last year, and celebrate the incredible support we received from the FOSS community throughout the journey.

 This year has been a milestone for us, with significant strides in decentralizing app distribution, expanding the F-Droid ecosystem, and solidifying our infrastructure.
 All of these advancements were made possible thanks to donations, grants, our volunteers and regular contributors.
 So thank you again to everyone who helped make 2024 another great year for F-Droid.
-Now let´s take a closer look at what we accomplished.
+Now let's take a closer look at what we accomplished.

 ## A Review of Key Accomplishments in 2024